 The following South Florida Music safety protocols will be incorporated into all in-person classes:

-- South Florida Music reserves the right to take temperature checks or deny entry if site guidelines require or if other symptoms of illness are present.
+- South Florida Music reserves the right to deny entry if symptoms of illness are present.

 - Hand sanitizer and cleaning wipes will be available in all classrooms.

-- The maximum class enrollment will be based on the room size at each location, and all children and parents will have needed materials located within their designated area to ensure social distancing.
+- The maximum class enrollment will be based on the room size at each location, and all children and parents will have needed materials located within their designated area.

 - All class instruments will be individually packaged and labeled by name.
 Disinfectant wipes will be available to sanitize any items at the conclusion of class before safely storing them for the next week’s class.
 New instrument sets for at home and in-class use are available for purchase.
 Please click here or contact our office for more information.